Twitchfire plot in the Hero AU

 On a more personal note, Nightshade doesn't want to pick a side because they still consider both of them a friend.
 Tiana is at least glad Spitfire has friends.
 Spitfire seems annoyed by it when it comes up but doesn't push the issue.

-C Sharp, who had previously mostly taken on more clandestine operations, has teamed with Spitfire over Twitch purely on the grounds that they don't trust AUTO either.
+C Sharp (or Chirp), who had previously mostly taken on more clandestine operations, has teamed with Spitfire over Sunbird purely on the grounds that they don't trust AUTO either.
 While AUTO trusts her well enough, she's deep in with the Reformers, who were historically enemies to AUTO.
 They also know too much about the true intentions of AUTO's government partner agency, SPECTER, to trust even their reluctant allies.
 Unlike Spitfire, this was established in a very peaceful discussion and Hazel maintains a friendship with Tiana outside of hero work.

-More often, one team will show up to find the battle ongoing.
+More often than finding the battle already won, one team will show up to find the battle ongoing.

 It's still so easy for them to fall into that old habit, fighting side by side.